The UK's referendum on whether to Leave or Remain in the EU put the national media spotlight on UK fisheries for the first time in decades.

 The proposal from Fishing for Leave and several fishing associations to end quota management in favour of limits on days-at-sea is significant for what is not said, as much as what is said.
 Management through days-at-sea is an attempt to solve the problem of ‘choke species’ in quota management (where fishers catching a mix of species will exhaust their quota for one species and need to stop fishing, even if quotas for other species are still held).

 While a limit on days-at-sea would mean that a whole mix of species could continue to be caught, this has not ‘solved’ the choke species problem in the way that avoiding catches of this species would, it just means that fishing continues despite overfishing the vulnerable species.
-Given that the UK government has stated it will continue with the objective to end overfishing for all commercial species, then a limit on days-at-sea would be critically low and worsen economic performance.
+Given that the UK government has stated it will continue with the objective to end overfishing for all commercial species, then a limit on days-at-sea would worsen economic performance.
 This is simply a choke by another name.

 Regardless of how Brexit negotiations pan out, the UK government should reform its allocation policies so that fishing rights are publicly owned, reallocated to ensure viability, incentivise better fishing practices, controlled by fishers, and help pay for management.
 Without reforming how fishing quotas are allocated, changes to UK fisheries from Brexit will only reinforce a broken system.